Deployments

 and it should say "I am blue".

-Note : We are reusing the DNS entry in /etc/hosts so make sure it is still there and valid.
+Note : We are reusing the DNS entry in

 Scaling the Deployment

-So far we have declared the desired state of our resources such as ReplicaSets, Services and Deployments using YAML files and applied them use kubectl apply -f <filename>.
-So this is what we will try again.
-A copy of the file 20-deployment-blue.yaml with an increased replicas setting can be found in 60-deployment-blue-scale-out.yaml.
-All it does is to set replicas: 2 indicating we desire two application instances to be running.
+So far we have declared the desired state of our resources such as ReplicaSets, Services and Deployments using YAML files and applied them use kubectl apply -f <filename>

 So let's give it a try!

-Create a file 60-deployment-blue-scale-out.yaml:
+Create a file 60-deployment-blue-scale-out.yaml

 apiVersion: apps/v1